 NDTV: Tell me a little bit about your company.
 It is really inspiring, what is the name of it, firstly?

-Kunal Ghosh: Right, absolutely.
-So Inscopix is a neurotech company.
+Kunal Ghosh: So Inscopix is a neurotech company.
 We are based right out here in Palo Alto, spun out of Stanford several years back.
 We were founded with the mission to help decode the brain, this black box.
-We understand very little of the brain.
+We have very little understanding of the brain.

 NDTV: The brain is a black box.
 I love that.